Ukraine war, tensions with China loom over big Bali summit | Headlines

 The G-20 was founded in 1999 originally as a forum to address economic challenges.
 It includes Argentina, Australia, Brazil, Canada, China, France, Germany, India, Indonesia, Italy, Japan, South Korea, Mexico, Russia, Saudi Arabia, South Africa, Turkey, the United Kingdom, the United States and the European Union.
 Spain holds a permanent guest seat.

-Some observers of the bloc, like Josh Lipsky, senior director of the Atlantic Council's GeoEconomics Center, question whether the G-20 can even function as geopolitical rifts grow.
+Some observers of the bloc, like Josh Lipsky, senior director of the Atlantic Council's GeoEconomics Centre, question whether the G-20 can even function as geopolitical rifts grow.

 “I'm skeptical that it can survive long-term in its current format,” he said in a briefing last week.